CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSkills.md

 Magic skills represent the ability to manipulate and control different magic concepts or elements.

-Character's can unlock Magic Skills covered by their by their Magic Vocation at Novice (0) level for 1 skill point.
+Characters can unlock Magic Skills covered by their by their Magic Vocation at Novice (0) level for 1 skill point.

 The CL of any Magic Skill check is proportionate to the amount of Magic Resource required as fuel unless otherwise stated.